 Multi-layer PCBs are typically built in even-numbered layers.
 Stackups can consist of several different types of layers including signal, ground, and power layers.
 Here are some examples of standard PCB stackups used at Bay Area Circuits.

-The most common method of stackup fabrication is to start with a solid core, then add prepreg between cores for inner layers or between a core and foil for outer layers, as shown in the illustration below.
+The most common method of stackup fabrication is to start with a solid core, then add prepreg between cores for inner layers or between a core and foil for outer layers, such as a 4-layer PCB stackup, as shown in the illustration.

 This is followed by a lamination process detailed in an article titled Manufacturing of Double-Sided and Multi-Layer Printed Circuit Boards.